 Lastly, it should be noted that this book is a product of my retirement years.
-As such it could not have been carried to completion this soon except for the Smithsonian Institution's liberal policy toward its retirees.
+As such it could not have been carried to comxiv Essentials of Forensic Anthropology pletion this soon except for the Smithsonian Institution's liberal policy toward its retirees.
 To S. Dillon Ripley, Secretary of the Institution, I am indebted for being allowed to retain my office, my parking space, and many of the other privileges available to me in my active years.
 In this connection I am indebted also to my anthropological colleagues, and especially to J. Lawrence Angel, my successor, for respecting my need to maintain freedom from involvement in museum affairs during the writing period.